Myyrmanni

 Myyrmanni is a shopping center in the Myyrmäki suburb of Vantaa, Finland.
 The center was built in the early 1990s and has over 90 stores and 1,100 parking spaces.
 The main tenants of the shopping center include K-Citymarket, Prisma, Tokmanni, Clas Ohlson, Jysk, Lindex, Alko and Burger King.

 From the center of Helsinki, Myyrmanni is best reached by bus route 300 or P-train to Myyrmäki Station, located next to the mall.

+History

+1994 to 2002

+Myyrmanni was opened on 2 October 1994.
+At the time, it was the second biggest shopping centre in Finland after the Itäkeskus shopping centre in Helsinki; it was later surpassed by newer shopping centres opened relatively close by, such as the Jumbo and Sello shopping centres.
+Right from the beginning, Myyrmanni included shops such as Anttila, K-Citymarket, Tarjoustalo and a restaurant world consisting of six restaurants.

+Already in its first year, there were about six million visitors to Myyrmanni.
+At first the premises were owned by the company Megamyyri Oy, which was partly owned by the Sampo Group and the Kansallis-Osake-Pankki bank and partly by the Kesko group and the Ilmarinen insurance company.
+Citycon bought the majority of Myyrmanni in 1999.

+Myyrmanni bombing

-Myyrmanni was the site of a bombing on October 11, 2002, where seven people were killed.
+Myyrmanni was the site of a bombing on October 11, 2002, which killed seven people, injured 159, and blew out the glass dome of the mall.
+The shopping center was closed for repairs for nearly three weeks.